dirigeants/klasa/guides/Advanced SettingsGateway/UnderstandingSchemaFolders.md

 When adding keys, specially when developing plugins, you may enter in conflict while adding them.
 To solve the issue of having to check too much, Schema merges the pre-existent and the new pieces in one, given the following conditions:

 - When adding a SchemaFolder over another SchemaFolder, the callback will be called with the pre-existent folder (pieces will be added to the old folder, "merging" them).
 If the previous was not a SchemaFolder, this operation will throw.
-- When adding a SchemaPiece over another SchemaPiece, {@link SchemaPiece#edit} will be called instead, merging all the options with the previous.
-If the previous was not a SchemaPiece, or any of the options were wrong, this operation will throw.
+- When adding a SchemaEntry over another SchemaEntry, {@link SchemaEntry#edit} will be called instead, merging all the options with the previous.
+If the previous was not a SchemaEntry, or any of the options were wrong, this operation will throw.

 ## Further Reading:

-- {@tutorial UnderstandingSchemaPieces}
+- {@tutorial UnderstandingSchemaEntries}
 - {@tutorial SettingsGatewayKeyTypes}
 - {@tutorial SettingsGatewaySettingsUpdate}